noinia/hgeometry/README.md

   - the Imai-Iri algorithm, and
   - the well-known Douglas Peucker algorithm.

+* Computing the shortest path tree of a point in a triangulated simple polygon in $O(n)$ time.

 HGeometry also contains an implementation of some geometric data structures.
 In particular,